There was a time when email was the internet’s universal inbox.

 Best practices for adding a live chat support channel

 I chatted with Karl Pawlewicz from Olark and Denise Twum from Issuu about the why and the how of adding live chat as a support channel.
-If you prefer reading to watching, continue on below for our live chat best practices.
+Read on below for our live chat best practices.

 1. Choose the right places to offer chat support